DoTheEvo/ansible-arch/README.md

     * fstrim - weekly ssd trim
     * trash-cli - delete to trash
     * paccache - weekly clearing of pacman cache
-    * reflector - weekly update of mirrorlist (change country codes)
+    * reflector - weekly update of mirrorlist (change to your country codes)
 * install neofetch
 * check if in virtual machine and if vmware, hyperv, or virtualbox then install and enable supporting services